mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 description: >-
   Welcome to a new corner of board game write-ups and reviews.
 Looked after by The Game Keeper.
-I have compiled a list of 10 accessible games with a range of player counts and mechanisms, my hope is that there's something here for everyone.
-Please note, i love all these games, so this is less of a review and more of an explanation of how the games work, so you can decide if any interest you
+I have compiled a list of 10 accessible games with a range of player counts and mechanisms, my hope is that there is something here for everyone.
+I like all these games, so this is less of a review and more of an explanation of how the games work, so you can decide if any interest you

+  Please note, all were available and prices correct at time of posting...
 featuredpost: false
 featuredimage: /img/flavor_wheel.jpg
 tags: